spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/06-maas.md

 * API Endpoint - MaaS API endpoint.
 Domain or IP address. e.g. http://10.11.12.13:5240/MAAS

-* API Key - Generate an API key from the MAAS UI and paste when prompted.
+* API Key - Generate an API key from the MaaS UI and paste when prompted.
 This key is used for authentication.

 #### Enter MaaS Machine configuration for the Private Cloud Gateway: